 “Sign a contract with us,” the Scotiabank logo calls, “we are ready to work tirelessly for your well-being.”
-The emblem demonstrates the energy contained within the framework of the law and accepted standards as a result – profitable transactions and profits.
+The emblem demonstrates the energy contained within the framework of the law and accepted standards, resulting in profitable transactions and profits.

 Meaning and History